Can Outdoor Blinds Handle Perth’s Weather? A Practical Guide to Rain, Wind and Sun

 Do I need council approval?

-Most retrofits or standard patio installations don’t require local government approval—but always check guidelines for your area, property type, or apartment block before starting.
+Most standard patio blinds don’t require council approval, but always confirm local guidelines for your property type before installation.

 Can blinds be fitted to apartments and balconies?